Ayush09S/Tamagotchi/README.md

      OR
    - Buy the PCB from JLCPCB

-2. Create the Casing
+2. Print the models
-   - Print the Casing with the 3D Files provided on a 3D Printer OR
+   - Print the Casing, spacers and battery holder lid with the 3D Files provided on a 3D Printer OR
    - Buy the Casing printed from a printing service